FrancisCrickInstitute/babs-template-rnaseq/babs/readme.md

-project (split into an `R` folder which contains function definitions, and a `resources` folder which contains template markdown documents) and environment; a settings file `module.mk` that contains e.g. what the R executible is; and a `makefile` which serves two purposes.
+project (split into an `R` folder which contains function definitions, and a `resources` folder which contains template markdown documents) and environment; a settings file `module.mk` that contains e.g. what the R executable is; and a `makefile` which serves two purposes.

 The first time this makefile is activated with `make run` in the